e-berman/Movie-Emporium/README.md

 1. Input required database credentials in movie_controller.mjs.

+2. The data definition for the SQL database is listed in the movie_app_db/data_definition.sql.
+Create the defined tables before running the app.

 2. cd into the movie_app_db directory, and run **npm start**

 3. cd into the movie_app_react directory, and run **npm start**